syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Number-Formatting.md

 ---
 layout: post
-title: Number Formatting in Xamarin Numeric Entry control | Syncfusion
+title: Number Formatting in Xamarin Numeric Entry Control | Syncfusion
-description: Learn here all about Number Formatting support in Syncfusion Xamarin Numeric Entry (SfNumericTextBox) control and more.
+description: Learn about Number Formatting support in the Syncfusion Xamarin Numeric Entry (SfNumericTextBox) control.
 platform: Xamarin
 control: NumericTextBox
 documentation: ug
 ---
 # Number Formatting in Xamarin Numeric Entry (SfNumericTextBox)

-The values of the [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html) can be configured to display different formats like currency format, percent format etc.
+The values of the [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html) can be configured to display different formats such as currency and percentage.

-## Format string in SfNumericTextBox
+## Format String in SfNumericTextBox

-The [`FormatString`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_FormatString) property determines the format specifier by which the display text has to be formatted.
+The [`FormatString`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_FormatString) property determines the format specifier used to format the display text.

-N> The control displays the formatted text when the focus is lost.
-The default value of [`FormatString`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_FormatString) is "n".
+> **Note:** The control displays the formatted text when focus is lost.
+The default value for [`FormatString`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_FormatString) is "n".

-### Display currency notation in SfNumericTextBox
+### Display Currency Notation in SfNumericTextBox

-`c` - Displays the value with currency notation.
+The specifier `c` displays the value with currency notation.

 {% tabs %}